 “Being from here, you’re kind of stuck in the culture here.
 It changes your mindset from a local standpoint to a global standpoint,” he said.

-PCP coordinator Ann Gillespie, who is a FVSU veterinary technician, agrees that the program prepares students for global opportunities.
+PCP coordinator Ann Gillespie, who is an FVSU veterinary technician, agrees that the program prepares students for global opportunities.

 “In an increasingly global society, intercultural knowledge is becoming a necessary skill, not just a marketable concept.
 While most majors effortlessly complete the skills concentration portion, the requirements for PCP direct electives toward establishing a base of knowledge that will help students excel in future assignments that have an international component,” she said.